surahman/MCQ-Platform/pkg/redis/README.md

 * Quizzes will be lazy-read into the cache upon a cache miss.
 Quizzes that are deleted or not published will not be placed into the cache.

+:warning: **_Consistency_** :warning:

+Redis running in cluster mode is eventually consistent by default for performance reasons.
+This means that reads, writes, and deletes might be inconsistent on the same record if executed back-to-back in rapid succession.

+Fortunately, in the use case here, records/items placed into the cache are immutable.
+However, there might be scenarios where the items placed or removed from the cache might not secure those changes across all the child nodes.
+In the case that this causes a cache miss, the data will still be accessible through the backend database.
+The application must be tolerant of serving items which are deleted in the backend database.

 <br/>

 ### File Location(s)